AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

     *   Checkout [OAuth 2.0 Playground](https://adobeioruntime.net/api/v1/web/io-solutions/adobe-oauth-playground/oauth.html) tool to genenrate an access token
     *   Find more details on [OAuth integrations](https://www.adobe.io/apis/cloudplatform/console/authentication/oauth_workflow.html) (Adobe Cloud Platform).
 *   **API Key.** This is the simplest method, as all it requires is that you register your application on the Adobe Developer Console.
 The I/O Console will generate a Stock API key, which you will use for all subsequent requests.
 Note that an API key is required for *all* authentication methods, however some APIs only require the key, such as the Search API.
     *   **Note:** There is no "API Key" integration choice for Adobe Stock.
 Instead, choose "OAuth," and put whatever URL you want for the *Redirect URI*, because it will not be used. (*Yes*, we know this is confusing!)
-Here is a [screenshot](https://raw.githubusercontent.com/adobe/stock-api-docs/master/docs/images/io_api-key-integration.png) of a completed integration form on the I/O Console.
     *   For a guided walkthrough, see the [Affiliate API Workflow guide](07-workflow-guides.md).
     *   More details on [API Key integrations](https://www.adobe.io/apis/cloudplatform/console/authentication/api_key_workflow.html) (Adobe Cloud Platform).